-As I have previously mentioned, the Lake Martin 100 & 50 is the ideal first Long Ultra.
+The Lake Martin 100 & 50 is the ideal first Long Ultra.
 Not because the course is easy, in fact, it is a tough race by 100 mile standards, but because race planning is easy.
 Each 25 mile loop has 4 aid station stops, two at Heaven Hill at miles 7.26 and 13.18 and two at The Cabin Aid Station (start/finish) at miles 18.12 and 25.09.
 Because the entire 25 mile loop is serviced by only two aid station and both accept drop bags, planning is about as easy as it gets.
 And, we accept larger than normal drop bags.
 In face, the Cabin AS will allow you to bring any type drop bag or box you want.
 You place it where you want it before the start of the race.
 We don't have to handle it at all.

 This first segment is about Ultrarunning in general.
 I talk about how I would train and the things I would do at any ultra, 50K to 100 miles.
 The second segment applies specifically to the Lake Martin Course.

 Ultrarunning in General

 My Disclaimer: The following training information is offered as an example of what works for me and nothing more.
 It may or may not work for you.
 It consists of the training schedules I use and techniques, supplies, equipment, etc that I like and use.
 You may want to try some of these ideas, or all of them, or none of them.
 The 16 week training program for a marathon is not my schedule.
 It is a widely used and accepted method that has proven to be very successful for years.
 Remember, if you can run a marathon, you can run a 50K or a 27 Mile Fun Run.

-There are four major components to successfully completing the Lake Martin 100 or 50 mile trail race.
+There are four major components to successfully completing the Lake Martin 100, or the 50, or the 27 mile trail race.
 They are, in order of importance:

 1. Training 2.
-Staying Hydration 3.
+Staying Hydration during the race 3.
 Staying Fueled during the race 4.
 Proper Pacing